Olympic Forest Park: Environmental

 There have been many proven environmental benefits from the landscape performance of the Olympic Forest Park.
 The trees in the Olympic Forest Park sequester around 3,962 metric tons (8,735,000 lbs) of carbon dioxide annually which is equivalent to removing 777 passenger vehicles off the road.
 The park decreased the annual consumption of potable water by 950,000 cubic meters (250 million gallons), which is comparable to 380 Olympic-sized swimming pools, for irrigation and to recharge the park's bodies of water through using reclaimed water from the Qinghe Waste Water Treatment Plant.
 In addition, the Olympic Forest Park creates 83,000 kWh of electricity per year from solar photovoltaic panels that are installed on the top of the trellis structure at the park's south gate.
 By doing so, the energy created by the panels is enough to meet the energy needs of 227 China residents for a year as well as lower the consumption of coal by 30 metric tons (66,000 lbs).
 The decline of coal use has an added benefit of reducing carbon dioxide emissions by 8 metric tons (172,000 lbs), sulfur dioxide by 720 kg, nitric oxide by 210 kg, smoke by 81 kg, and dust by 45 kg per year.

 Social

 A social benefit that has occurred from the Olympic Forest Park is that the park has drastically improved the quality of life for 96% of 373 visitors who were surveyed.
 For the visitors who were interviewed, they stated that the park is a very nice place because it provided ample recreation and exercise opportunities.
 In 2011, the park was able to provide an outdoor classroom for around 2,000 children from elementary schools within 2 km.

 Economic

 As for the economic benefits, 1,563 new jobs were produced, such as landscape, security, and cleaning services, from the construction of the Olympic Forest Park.

+Transport

+Senlin Gongyuan Nanmen (Forest Park South Gate) station on Line 8, Beijing Subway is located at the south entrance to the park.
+Lincuiqiao station on Line 8 is located near National Tennis Center and National Speed Skating Oval.